IP-X Questions and Answers

 Q: If faculty from Ann Arbor’s School of Nursing were to collaborate with faculty from Flint’s School of Nursing would it be considered two different collaborators?

-Q: When the materials state that the principle investigators must be from a U-M health science school, does this refer to the PI’s administrative home, or the tenured home?
+Q: When the materials state that the principal investigators must be from a U-M health science school, does this refer to the PI’s administrative home, or the tenured home?

 A: Definition of faculty eligibility for the IP-X Research Stimulus is the location of the tenured or non-tenured home of the individual, especially in those cases where the administrative home is listed outside a school or college (e.g., institutes, centers or the health system).